 Insurance guarantees

 First off all your luggage and your personal belongings.
-The insurance can pay you in case of delay on the delivery (you might have to buy closes, a new toothbrush, etc.).
+The insurance can pay you in case of delay on the delivery (you might have to buy clothes, etc.).
 Or they may pay you a refund in case of theft or partial or total destruction during the trip.

-Here we also find the famous personal liability.
-In short, your insurance will cover you when you are personally liable for personal injury or property damage.
+The personal liability cover -> your insurance will cover you when you are personally liable for personal injury or property damage.
 For example during a car accident.
 It is therefore very important to know to what amount your are covered as these amount can get high quickly!

 Finally, during your flight (outward or return), the insurance can pay you compensation in case of delay or cancellation.